RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 ## Bitwig Customization

 The community has done a fair job of unlocking various bits of Bitwig for customization.
 Since this is a free effort, and Bitwig hasn't actively hampered these efforts, I'm considering it.

+## Bitwig fragility

+The high rating is due to the Bitwig team announcing/promising features that _still_ have not been released to date.
+That is combined with existing core functionality being changed to support previously promised features.

 # Mixbus Notes